 Here in Central Florida, going to the beach is pretty much a year-round delight.
-And if you’re anything like us, the last time you were at the beach you probably thought to yourself, “Gosh, wouldn’t it be nice to walk straight from the beach to a house?
-No loading up the car with beach stuff…just shower and relax!”
+And if you’re anything like us, you’ve probably considered what it would be like living at the beach.
+Walk straight from your house to the beach?
+No loading up the car with beach stuff…just shower and relax!

-But before making that move, it’s important to know the bad as well as the good.
+But before making that move to or even near the beach, it’s important to know the bad as well as the good.
 (After all, if there were no downsides, everyone would do it!)

 Pros of Moving to the Beach

 You probably don’t need us to telling you how great moving to the beach can be.
 But just the same, here are the top 5 perks of living near an ocean.